xrpronin17/xrpl-dev-portal/content/concepts/tokens/nft-reserve-requirements.md

 **Note** While not a reserve requirement, keep in mind that you would want to have at least 1 XRP above your reserves to cover the trivial fee for each transaction in the mint and sell process (typically 12 drops, or .000012 XRP).

-If you were to mint 200 NFTs and create an `NFTokenSellOffer`for each, that would require as much as 436 XRP held in reserve.
+If you were to mint 200 NFTs and create an <span class="code-snippet">NFTokenSellOffer</span>for each, that would require as much as 436 XRP held in reserve.

 | Reserve Type        | Amount  |
 |:--------------------|--------:|